Pastorini

 Jonathan Bardon, A History of Ulster (1992) cites Pastorini, the pseud. of an 18th c.
 English Catholic bishop [who] foretold the violent destruction of Protestant Churches in 1825; cheap edns. circulating freely (p.243).

 Fintan O’Toole, ‘Captain Rock and a hard place’, review of Captain Rock: The Irish Agrarian Rebellion of 1821-1824, by James S. Donnelly Jnr, in The Irish Times (13 Feb.
 2010), Weekend Review, p.12: ‘[...]
 Above all the Rockite rebellion is hidden because it was nakedly sectarian.
 The revolt was undoubtedly shaped by rational economic factors [... b]ut Donnelly argues convincingly that the extremity of the violence was also fuelled by a millenarian anti-Protestant fervour.
 Rockism was a religious cult as well as an economic revolt.
 Though respectable Catholic opinion, led by Daniel O’Connell, did its best to cover up this dimension of the violence, it is clear that the ideology of the rebels was defined by the exotic watchword of Pastorini. / Signor Pastorini was the pen name of Bishop Charles Walmesley, whose reading of the Book of Revelations led him to predict in the 1770s that God’s wrath would be poured out to punish Protestant heretics in 50 years’ time.
 During the famine and fever of 1817, condensed versions of Pastorini’s prophecies began to circulate very widely among rural Irish Catholics.
 The idea that Protestants would be wiped out by 1825 gained a powerful hold. [...]’
-(See full-text version in RICORSO Library, “Criticism > Reviews”, via index, or direct.)
+(See full-text copy in RICORSO Library, “Criticism > Reviews”, via index, or direct.)

 Notes